Cornelius Lanczos: Early life and education

-He was born in Fehérvár (Alba Regia), Fejér County, Kingdom of Hungary, to Károly Lőwy and Adél Hahn.
-Lanczos obtained his Ph.D. from the University of Szeged in 1921 for a dissertation on relativity theory.
+In his doctoral dissertation titled The Relation of Maxwell's Aether Equations to Functional Theory, Lanczos re-wrote Maxwell's equations of electromagnetism in terms of quaternions and applied a relativistic variational principle.
 He sent a copy of his thesis to Albert Einstein, who replied, "I studied your paper as far as my present overload allowed.
 I believe I may say this much: this does involve competent and original brainwork, on the basis of which a doctorate should be obtainable...
 I gladly accept the honorable dedication."
+Lanczos maintained his contact with Einstein for another 35 years, until the latter's death.
+In 1921, Lanczos completed his Ph.D. training at the University of Szeged under the supervision of Rudolf Ortvay, a former student of Arnold Sommerfeld.
+While Ortvay was not distinguished as a researcher, he was an inspirational teacher who brought modern physics to Hungary.